Environmental rehabilitation works

 Vegetation clearing and rejuvenation

-It is important to understand that vegetation clearing is due to inappropriate regrowth on the base of the landfill cap.
-Once the vegetation is removed, the project team can access the affected areas to clean up and build the necessary infrastructure to control the leachate.
+Next steps: With the vegetation removed, the project team can now access the affected areas to clean up and build the necessary infrastructure for leachate control.

 Project schedule